 Administering the vaccine by a two-step approach and skin testing with vaccine are not necessary.
 A trivalent vaccine made using an insect virus expression system and recombinant DNA technology is now available for adults aged 18 years or older.
 Unlike other vaccines, this vaccine does not use the influenza virus or eggs in the manufacturing process.
 A cell-based quadrivalent vaccine is available in the US for people aged ≥4 years, and in Europe for people aged ≥9 years.
 The cell-based quadrivalent vaccine is made using influenza viruses grown in cultured cells of mammalian origin instead of hen’s eggs.

 Vaccine effectiveness may vary according to the age of the recipient, the level of pre-existing immunity, and correctly predicting the specific circulating strains of virus.
-Evidence A

 Vaccine efficacy in older people: